What is Thresh?

 • Collections (posts, comments, configuration) are saved in your browser's localStorage.

 AI analysis is powered by Claude Opus 4.6 via a secure managed proxy.
 No API keys are required or stored on your device.
+The Reddit data itself is fetched by you, in your own browser, and pasted in directly — it never passes through any Threshing Floor server.

 This means your data does not sync across browsers or devices.
 If you switch browsers, your collections will not follow.